tsxoxo/cells-client/notes.md

 -   UX: Error -- log cell name instead of raw index in error message 'we got a problem in cell 123'
 -   UI: cell expands when focused: easier to read content
 -   edgecase: it's a formula but it's just a single referenced cell that contains string.
 So: A0='foo', A1='=A0'
--   UI: highlight dependencies
+-   UI: highlight dependencies; errors
--   UI: animate propagated changes
+-   UI: animate propagated changes, errors, etc.

 -   REFACTOR: make Cell.cellsThatDependOnMe a Set